lawn-alliance/aa-base-plugin/README.md

 ```

-Then just cd into the top folder (e.g. aa-dev) and clone the repo from your fork.
+Then just cd into the top folder (e.g. aa-dev) and clone the repo.
 You can give the repo a new name right away (e.g. `allianceauth-your-app-name`).
 You also want to create a new git repo for it.
 Finally, enable [pre-commit](https://pre-commit.com) to enable automatic code style checking.

 ```bash